-The Smithsonian's National Zoo has one Amur tiger, a female named Nikita, and one Sumatran tiger, a female named Damai.
+The Smithsonian's National Zoo has two Amur tigers, a female named Nikita and a male named Metis, and one Sumatran tiger, a female named Damai.

 Damai gave birth to a male Sumatran tiger cub on July 11, 2017.
 The cub was later transported to the San Diego Zoo Safari Park to live with another young male tiger.